Cookie Notice

 Making sure your heating system is working properly is also key to your winter safety.
 Try and find time to call your provider so that they can check everything is working properly.
 If you have an oil-based heating system, make sure you have topped it up.

 If you don’t have a reliable heating system – or cannot afford to have it on – then make sure to wrap yourself up well.
 Double up on socks, stick on an extra jumper, and cover your body with blankets.
-Ensure you are eating hot meals – at least one a day – and try to drink hot drinks regularly.
+Make sure you are eating hot meals – at least one a day – and try to drink hot drinks regularly.

 Help With Heating

 Heating bills can get expensive over the winter period.
-Many of us might worry that we won’t be able to afford to keep our home’s warm.
+Many of us might worry that we won’t be able to afford to keep our homes warm.
 Fortunately, there are government grants in place to help us through this trying time.

-If you are receiving your state pension – or certain other benefits – and were born before 26th September 1955, you may be able to receive a Winter Fuel Payment of between £100 and £300.
+If you are receiving your state pension – or certain other benefits – and were born before 25th September 1957, you may be able to receive a Winter Fuel Payment of between £250 and £600.
 This can be used to cover your heating bills.
 You can find more information on the government website.

-Alternatively, you may become viable for a cold weather payment if the area you live in is predicted to suffer from prolonged low temperatures.
+Alternatively, you may become eligible for a cold weather payment if the area you live in is predicted to suffer from prolonged low temperatures.
 For every 7-day period of cold weather (zero degrees Celsius or lower) you will receive £25 of support towards your heating bills.

 Further support with your winter safety can be provided by the warm home discount scheme.